graphdeco-inria/gaussian-splatting/README.md

 **To unlock the full frame rate, please disable V-Sync on your machine and also in the application (Menu &rarr; Display).**

 In addition to the intial point cloud and the splats, you also have the option to visualize the Gaussians by rendering them as ellipsoids from the floating menu.
 SIBR has many other functionalities, please see the [documentation](https://sibr.gitlabpages.inria.fr/) for more details on the viewer, navigation options etc. There is also a Top View (available from the menu) that shows the placement of the input cameras and the original SfM point cloud; please note that Top View slows rendering when enabled.
+The real-time viewer also uses slightly more aggressive, fast culling, which can be toggled in the floating menu.
+If you ever encounter an issue that can be solved by turning fast culling off, please let us know.

 <details>
 <summary><span style="font-weight: bold;">Primary Command Line Arguments for Real-Time Viewer</span></summary>